ylustat/mintMR/README.md

 Installation
 ============

 To install the development version of the `mintMR` package, please load the `devtools` package first.
-Please be aware that `mintMR` requires the `CCA`, `Rcpp`, and `RcppArmadillo` packages.
-Additionally, ensure that Rtools is properly configured for Windows and Xcode for Mac OS/X.
+Note that mintMR requires the `CCA`, `Rcpp`, and `RcppArmadillo` packages.
+Additionally, ensure Rtools on Windows and Xcode on Mac OS/X are properly configured.

 ```
 library(devtools)